 The cleanup of the brewery spill removed significant human health and environmental threats.
 Cleanup accomplishments on this emergency response included removal of additional potential contamination sources from the brewery property from unsecured transformers, oil-filled sumps, and vaults that were at risk of spilling.
 The cleanup also removed contaminated public infrastructure such as roadways and storm drains, and cleaned up impacted public parks including; Tumwater Falls Park, Tumwater Historical Park, The DES Capitol Lake Interpretive Trail, Marathon Park, and Heritage Park.
 The cleanup removed a significant portion of the spilled oil from the surface of Capitol Lake and removed three and a half miles of oiled vegetation from the lake shoreline.
-Additionally, the cleanup removed all contaminated sediments from Capitol Lake that exceeded human health and environmental standards.
+Additionally, the cleanup removed all contaminated sediments from Capitol Lake that exceeded human health and environmental standards (please note: confirmation that the lake-wide average toxicity met the state standard is pending a more detailed analysis).
 As a result of the emergency response, Budd Inlet and Puget Sound were protected from oil and PCB impacts.